 We have set a target of 20% for the female ratio of new graduates.
 Also, as an interim target, we set a goal to increase the number of women in the major career path in fiscal 2030 to 2.5 times compared with that of fiscal 2020, and the number of female managers to five times.
 In addition, we are developing the environment for women's active participation, by introducing a system that allows those staff who gave up continuing their career due to marriage or childcare to return to the Company when the matter is resolved (the Comeback System), a system of appointment from a minor career path to a major career path, and women's working wear, as well as by installing women-only comfortable toilets at sites (113 units at 62 sites in fiscal 2023) and conducting training for male staff (female participation, menses, etc.).
-In 2020, we were
+In 2020, we were awarded the Eruboshi Certification as an excellent company promoting female participation.

-Trends in hiring women for ma (new graduates) ijor career path (5)()

-(new graduates) (FY)

-2022 2023 2024

-Civil engineering 2 3 10

-Building construction 2 3 3

-Administration 1 2 6

-Total of women in major career path 5 8 19

-Total number of hiring of new graduates for major career path 42 72 77

-Percentage of women in major career path (%) 12% 11% 25%

-Increase rate of women in major career path (from FY2020) (%) 118% 121% 164%

-(Reference) Percentage of female managers 0.64% 0.61% 0.67%
+Trends in hiring women for ma (new graduates) jor career path (F - 2022 2023 2024 Civil engineering 2 3 10 Building construction 2 3 3 Administration 1 2 6 Total of women in major career path 5 8 19 Total number of hiring of new graduates for major career path 42 72 77 Percentage of women in major career path (%) 12% 11% 25% Increase rate of women in major career path (from FY2020) (%) 118% 121% 164% (Reference) Percentage of female managers 0.64% 0.61% 0.67%